Nakul1009/Spotifree/README.md

 ### Run Spotifree:
 ### python spotifree.py

+# Contributing
+### Contributions are welcome!
+If you find any issues or have ideas for improvements, feel free to open an issue or submit a pull request.

 ## Spotifree respects Spotify’s terms of use.
 Only download songs for personal use and within the allowed limits (e.g., Spotify Premium users can download up to 10,000 songs on a maximum of five devices).